zcwilt/zencart-sagepay/README.md

 * For the password field, this must be your encrypted password, not your Sagepay login password.
 * If you are in testing mode, you may want to set the Debug Mode to `log` or `Log and Email`

+## Dependancies

+Currently Sagepay requires that you have the PHP mcrypt module installed.

 ## Testing